cyberashna/src/GOOGLE_CALENDAR_SETUP.md

 - Check the browser console for error messages
 - Review the Supabase logs
 - Ensure all environment variables are set correctly
+- Verify you have events in your Google Calendar for this week